Tim Anderson Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.
+- The pitching staff for the Angels has a collective nine K/9, the 10th-best in the league.

-- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.14).
+- The Angels' 4.10 team ERA ranks 15th across all MLB pitching staffs.

-- Angels pitchers combine to surrender 85 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Angels rank 14th in baseball in home runs allowed (86 total, 1.1 per game).

-- Detmers gets the start for the Angels, his 14th of the season.
-He is 1-5 with a 4.02 ERA and 84 strikeouts in 69 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the left-hander tossed seven scoreless innings against the Los Angeles Dodgers while surrendering two hits.
+- In his last time out on Thursday, the righty went seven innings against the Los Angeles Dodgers, giving up one earned run while surrendering five hits.

-- In 13 games this season, the 23-year-old has a 4.02 ERA and 10.9 strikeouts per nine innings, while giving up a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.